 Tapering has helped some recovering benzo users

-For those with a severe benzo dependency, medical personnel might choose to gradually and slowly wean them off the drug, a process called tapering, rather than abruptly cease one’s dosage as part of one’s benzo detoxification treatment.
+For those with a severe dependency, medical personnel might choose to gradually and slowly wean them off the drug, a process called tapering, rather than abrupt cessation.

 It can take years to work through benzo withdrawal

 Some people who have experienced benzo withdrawal say there is nothing quick about it.
-It depends on the person, but post-acute withdrawal (PAWS) symptoms, which are the emotional and psychological symptoms some recovering users experience after withdrawing from a substance for a prolonged time, can last for years.
+It depends on the person, but post-acute withdrawal (PAWS) symptoms can last for years.
+These are the emotional and psychological symptoms some recovering users experience after withdrawing from a substance for a prolonged time.

 - Concentration difficulties